How can I tell if I need Counselling?

 So for example, if we teach a young child not to climb the stairs, if we tell them every time they try,” no” you will hurt yourself, that child is likely to be very scared around stairs, and as an adult will likely be very scared of stairs, but also scared of anything that feels/seems risky.

-But maybe as adults not understand why we fear certain things.
-Because the teachings where when they were very young.
+But maybe as we are now adults we do not understand why we fear certain things, perhaps we have little childhood memory or Because the teachings where when we were very young.

 Ask yourself, what are you scared of now, but do not understand why!